-The Sea Traffic Management in the EAstern Mediterranean (STEAM) Project is a three-year project led by the Cyprus University of Technology (CUT) that started on 1 January 2019.
-STEAM is funded under the Cyprus Research Promotion Foundation’s “Integrated” projects with a budget of approximately 1 Million Euro.
+The Sea Traffic Management in the EAstern Mediterranean (STEAM) Project was a three-year project led by the Cyprus University of Technology (CUT) that started on 1 January 2019.
+STEAM was funded under the Cyprus Research Promotion Foundation’s “Integrated” projects with a budget of approximately 1 Million Euro.

-The general objective of the STEAM Project is to develop the Port of Limassol to become:
+The general objective of the STEAM Project was to develop the Port of Limassol to become:

 - a world-class transshipment and information hub adopting modern digital technologies for the maritime sector and